 What happens if I drive without insurance in California?

-Car insurance in California can be expensive, but it is important to have a policy in place.
-Driving without insurance is a serious offense.
-If you are caught driving without a policy in place, you may be subjected to fines, have your license suspended or have your vehicle impounded.
+Car insurance in California can be expensive, but it is important to have an active policy in place before you hit the road.
+Driving without insurance is a serious offense and could even be classified as a misdemeanor in the state.
+If you are caught driving without a policy in place, you may be subjected to fines up to $1,000, have your license suspended and your vehicle impounded, and even be sentenced to jail for up to six months.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: